 Many managers think unproductive employees lacked motivation.
 So, they look for ways to get people motivated.
-As leaders, our companies expect as to be motivating so employees contribute to the organization success.
+As leaders, our companies expect us to be motivating so employees contribute to the organization’s success.

 Can we really motivate employees?

 I am not really sure how to answer that question.
 That’s because employees are always motivated.
-They are motivated about so many things that we leaders do not know.
+They are motivated by so many things that we leaders do not know.

 For some of us, motivating employees is to make them do something they don’t like to do.
 Or make them love what they hate.

 There are books that teach 1001 ways to motivate people.